jdavis/cs311-f13-hw06-tests/README.md

 ## Contributing

-Feel free to Fork this Gist and make changes.
-Let me know when/if you do and I'll add them to the existing tests.
+Feel free to Fork this repo and make changes.
+Just issue a pull request and I'll add in your tests/changes.